Global Silicon: Closing the UK company

 In December 2006, the board decided to close the business and a buyer was sought for the IP, stock and assets.
 The investors cited "investment in Global Silicon was written off following its failure to get significant sales traction despite having a proven product".
 It is also self-evident that the loss of the company's Chairman, William Jeffrey due to cancer will have factored in the decision process.
 The timing of the closure was also at a pivotal point in the consumer audio market, with Compact Disc equipment sales falling and being replaced with products such as the iPod.
-The company's extensive patent portfolio was sold separately.
+The company's patent portfolio was sold separately.

 Management buyout

 In January 2007, the company CTO, Morgan Colmer, purchased from the administrators the intellectual property (IP), stock and assets of the company including a Hong Kong subsidiary.
 All assets and intellectual property were then transferred to the subsidiary company (of the same name) and has operated since as a consulting business in Asia.